Supporting Brain and Body Function for Stroke Patients Through Hyperbaric Oxygen

 Whether you are grieving or dealing with a major change in your life, it’s essential to find healthy coping mechanisms for stress:

 • Make time for physical activity: At Aviv, we recommend 30 minutes of exercise three days a week at a minimum.
 Exercise benefits the brain by releasing endorphins, helping relieve pain, and improving mood.
-The key is to find an activity you enjoy—this will make exercise fun and feel less like a chore.
+The key is to find an activity you enjoy, making exercise fun and less of a chore.

 • Be conscientious about screen time.
 Regarding technology and brain health, experts say it’s all about quality vs. quantity.
 When used wisely, technology offers worthy benefits.
 But using it improperly can cause more harm than good.
 Thus, stay aware and focus on balancing screen time with other activities.

 • Meditate.
-Not only is meditation a great activity to do instead of “doom scrolling” on your screen, but meditation may also slow the progression of Alzheimer’s and improve brain focus.
+Not only is meditation a great activity to replace time spent “doom scrolling” on your screen, but meditation may also slow the progression of Alzheimer’s and improve brain focus.
 Consider meditation apps like Headspace and Calm to get started.

 healthy-aging-meditation